microsoft/semantic-kernel/docs/decisions/0024-multi-modal-requirements.md

 description: Creates an image of the specified topic
 name: CreateImage
 input_parameters:
-  - name: name
-    description: The name of the person to greet
-    default_value: John
-  - name: language
+  - name: topic
-    description: The language to generate the greeting in
+    description: The topic to generate an image of
-    default_value: English
+    default_value: dog
 ```

 Based on this example prompt, the return type could be one of the following: